danbev/learning-ai/notes/transformers.md

 For example: `tokenization` would be spit into `token` `##ization` where `##` is a special token that indicates that the previous token is a subword of a complete word.

+### Computational Complexity
+The computational complexity is proportional to the square of the sequence length (N²), where N is the number of tokens in the sequence.
+This means that as the sequence gets longer, the amount of computation (and memory) required grows quadratically.
+To understand why it's N², consider that for each token in the sequence, the self-attention mechanism computes a score with every other token, including itself.
+So, if you have N tokens, each token attends to N tokens, leading to N x N comparisons or computations.